Cubical setting for discrete homotopy theory, revisited: Introduction

 The assignment $G \mapsto X_G$ arises as a composite

-Here $\cSet$ denotes the category of cubical sets, a well studied combinatorial model for the homotopy theory of spaces \cite{cisinski:presheaves}.
+Here $\cSet$ denotes a particular category of cubical sets, which are well studied combinatorial models for the homotopy theory of spaces \cite{cisinski:presheaves}.
+(Specifically, cubical sets used in this paper are cubical sets with positive and negative connections, cf.~\cite{brown-higgins:algebra-of-cubes,doherty-kapulkin-lindsey-sattler,buchholtz-morehouse}.)
 Informally, a cubical set consists of a family of sets $\{ X_n \}_{n \in \mathbb{N}}$ of $n$-cubes together with a family of structure maps indicating how different cubes `fit together,' e.g., that a certain $(n-1)$-cube is a face of another $n$-cube.
 More formally, it is a presheaf on the category $\square$ of combinatorial cubes.
 The functor $\gnerve[1] \from \Graph \to \cSet$ is obtained by taking the $n$-cubes of $\gnerve[1]{G}$ to be maps $\gexp{I_1}{n} \to G$, where $\gexp{I_1}{n}$ denotes the $n$-dimensional hypercube graph.
 The functor $\reali{\uvar} \colon \cSet \to \Top$, called the geometric realization, assigns the topological $n$-cube $[0,1]^n$ to each (formal) $n$-cube of $X$ and then glues these cubes together according to structure maps.
 (We will of course give precise definitions of all these notions later in the paper.)

 A reader familiar with \cite{babson-barcelo-longueville-laubenbacher} will recognize a change in notation: the functor $\gnerve[1]$ above was in \cite[\S4]{babson-barcelo-longueville-laubenbacher} denoted by $M_*$.
 This change is intentional, as we wish to emphasize that this is only the first in a sequence of functors $\Graph \to \cSet$ and natural transformations: